Thomas Gorges: Origins

 He was born in Wraxall, Somerset, the son of Sir Edward Gorges of Wraxall, by either his first or second wife, namely Mary Newton or Mary Poyntz (sister of Nicholas Poyntz (d.1557)), respectively.
 His nephew was the poet and translator Arthur Gorges.
 He was descended in the male line from Sir John Russell (died c.
 1224) of Kingston Russell in Dorset, a household knight of King John (1199–1216).
 Ralph Gorges, 2nd Baron Gorges (d.1330/1), who died without issue, was keen to see his family name and armorials continue, and formed the plan of bequeathing the Gorges estates to a younger son of his sister Eleanor Gorges (by her husband Theobald Russell I (1303–1340) of Kingston Russell) on condition that he should adopt the name and arms of Gorges.
 Eleanor's third son, Theobald Russell II, accordingly adopted the surname Gorges and founded a revived Gorges line, which flourished, based at Wraxall, Somerset.

 Career

 Gorges was serving as Governor of Hurst Castle in Hampshire when, during the Spanish Armada of 1588, one of the Spanish treasure ships laden with silver was driven aground nearby.
 Lady Gorges was granted ownership of the wreck by Queen Elizabeth I, following her request.

 He was knighted at Beddington in 1586.
+In August 1586, Francis Walsingham sent him to Chartley to help take Mary, Queen of Scots, to Tixall and arrest her secretaries Gilbert Curle and Claude Nau.
+Gorges also assisted in the move to Fotheringhay.

-During the reign of James I, Gorges and his wife were granted the offices of Keeper of the Palace of West Sheen (Richmond Palace in Surrey), Keeper of the Wardrobe (responsible for the vessels and provisions there), and Keeper of the Gardens and of Richmond Park.
+During the reign of James I, Gorges and his wife were granted the offices of Keeper of Richmond Palace in Surrey), Keeper of the Wardrobe (responsible for the vessels and provisions there), and Keeper of the Gardens and of Richmond Park.
 By letters patent under the Privy Seal, Lady Gorges was granted an annual allowance of £245 5s.